brotatotes/bht-automation/bht gen 3/Luke/Chapter 20/Luke 20 3 bht.md

 # Luke 20:3 Commentary Help Text

 ## BHT:
-I will also ask you one thing, and answer me...
-Jesus' strategic use of the term word in this account reflects his deliberate approach to dealing with the religious leaders.
-By declining to provide a direct response, Jesus avoids their trap and instead presents them with a thought-provoking question.
-This not only safeguards him, but also allows him to deliver a fitting answer to their inquiry.
-Through his shrewd response, Jesus skillfully transforms their attempt to ensnare him into an opportunity for instruction and revelation.
+In response to the chief priests, scribes, and elders, Jesus craftily says, I will also ask you one thing, and answer me.
+His choice of words is both a prudent way to avoid their snare and a fitting reply to their question.
+By doing so, He sets the stage for a proper response, thus displaying His astuteness in handling tricky situations with wisdom and discernment.

 ## Choicest Commentary Quotes:
 ### Archibald T. Robertson: